csi4999-mims/documentation/Master Documentation/README.md

 #### 11.1.1 Overview

-For our Unit Testing we will use PHPUnit which can be easily integrated with CakePHP.
+For our Unit Testing we used PHPUnit, which can be easily integrated with CakePHP.
 The testing framework can be installed by using the PHAR package or composer.
-For our case we used the composer to install PHPUnit.
+For our case we used composer to install PHPUnit.

 #### 11.1.2 Test Database Setup

 In order to do unit testing using PHPUnit we need to set up a test database for CakePHP to reference when we are testing various functions of our application.

 #### 11.1.3 Test Case Conventions

-The following are the conventions for creating test cases using CakePHP:
+The following are the conventions for creating test cases using
+CakePHP:

-1) PHP files containing tests should be in your tests/TestCase/[Type] directories
+1. PHP files containing tests should be in your tests/TestCase/[Type] directories
-2) The file names of these files should end in Test.php instead of just .php
+2. The file names of these files should end in Test.php instead of just .php
-3) The classes containing tests should extend Cake\TestSuite\TestCase, Cake\TestSuite\IntegrationTestCase, or \PHPUnit\Framework\TestCase
+3. The classes containing tests should extend Cake\TestSuite\TestCase, Cake\TestSuite\IntegrationTestCase, or \PHPUnit\Framework\TestCase
-4) Like other class names, the test case class names should match the file name.
+4. Like other class names, the test case class names should match the file name.
 EX.
 RouterTest.php should contain class RouterTest extends TestCase
-5) The name of any method containing a test case should begin with test, as in testPublished().
+5. The name of any method containing a test case should begin with test, as in testPublished().
 You can also use @test annotation to mark methods as test methods

 #### 11.1.4 Running Tests